Dee-M123/DM-Project-Portfolio/README.md

 		Hypothesis 1: Employees who attend more trainings have higher average training scores.

-		Hypothesis 2: Employees who met KPIs (> 80%) in the past year attend more trainings.
+		Hypothesis 2: Employees who met KPIs (> 80%) in the past year, attended more trainings.

-Some departments have new hires in them, and since they are not as experienced as other members that have been employed longer, there is a possibility that performance is lowered as a result:
+Some departments have new hires in them, and since they are not as "experienced" as other members that have been employed longer, there is a possibility that performance is lowered as a result:

 		Hypothesis 3: New hires have lower KPI achievement rates than tenured employees.

 Efficiency and execution of goals, can mean needing a large labour force.
 For departments that are larger, there could be an advantage in respect to meeting KPI and having awards.
 They could also take up more trainings.

 		Hypothesis 4: Employees in larger departments have a higher number of trainings.

 # Project Structure
 The project is organized into four main folders: